Kailua Kona Hawaii, USA Travel Guide

 Find it at poke counters in local supermarkets (KTA Super Stores, Safeway), fish markets, and specialty poke shops.

 A staple meal.
-It usually features a main entree (like kalua pig, teriyaki chicken, or fresh fish), accompanied by two scoops of white rice and a scoop of macaroni salad.
+It usually features a main entree (like kalua pig, teriyaki chicken, or fresh fish), coupled with two scoops of white rice and a scoop of macaroni salad.

-Widely available at local diners, food trucks, and casual eateries.
+Widely is sold at local diners, food trucks, and casual eateries.

 Tender, smoky pork slow-cooked in an imu (underground oven).
 Lau Lau involves pork, beef, or fish wrapped in taro leaves and steamed.